Fun Dental Facts & History

 The Toothy Truth About George Washington

 The father of our country, George Washington, suffered from poor dental health.
-He wore wooden dentures because he had most of his teeth extracted.
-He suffered from toothaches all his adult life, and it is believed that his quick temper may have been the result of this dental pain.
+He suffered from toothaches all his adult life.
+Some people believed that his quick temper may have been the result of this dental pain.
+Throughout his life, he wore partial and full dentures because of his extracted teeth.

-While these fun facts will give you something to smile about, we know that oral health is more than just fun and games.
-We know more today about taking good care of our teeth and gums.
-Practicing good dental health habits can foster a healthy smile for a lifetime.
+These fun facts may give you something to smile about.
+Protect your smile by taking care of your teeth and gums.
+Practicing good dental health habits, like brushing twice a day and flossing daily can help you maintain a healthy smile for a lifetime.

-- It seems children have the right idea about smiling?they smile about 400 times a day.
+- Children have the right idea about smiling?they smile about 400 times a day.

-- Women smile about 62 times a day compared to men who smile eight times a day on average.
+- Women smile about 62 times a day compared to men who smile 8 times a day on average.

-- Each person's set of teeth is unique much like their fingerprints.
-Even identical twins do not have exactly the same set of teeth.
-And your tongue print is also unique.
+- Your teeth are as unique as your fingerprints.
+Even identical twins do not have exactly the same teeth.